Fourier-Jacobi models of Deligne-Lusztig characters and depth zero local descent for unitary groups: Introduction

-It is clear from Theorem \ref{MF} or \eqref{reg-MF} that in contrast to the $p$-adic case, the multiplicity $m(\pi, \sigma)$ for general $\pi, \sigma\in \Irr(G^F)$ could be greater than one.
-As a byproduct of Theorem \ref{MF}, for $G=\RU_n$ or $\GL_n$ we give a quick proof of a conjecture in \cite{HS} which asserts that $m(\pi,\sigma)$ is bounded by a function of $n$ that does not depend on $q=|\Ff|$.
-This is stated as Theorem \ref{HS-A}, where we do not attempt to optimize the upper bound however.
-There has been a good deal of interest and progress in the topic of Weil representations of finite classical groups (see e.g. \cite{GHo, HS, HZ}), and the result given by Theorem \ref{MF} should have applications towards the relevant problems.
+In contrast to the $p$-adic case where the multiplicity one theorem holds (\cite{Sun}), the multiplicity $m(\pi, \sigma)$ for general $\pi, \sigma\in \Irr(G^F)$ could be greater than one in the finite field case by \Cref{MF} or \eqref{reg-MF}.
+As an application of \Cref{MF}, for $G=\RU_n$ or $\GL_n$ we give a quick proof of a conjecture in \cite{HS} which asserts that $m(\pi,\sigma)$ is bounded by a function of $n$ that does not depend on $q=|\Ff|$.
+This is stated as \Cref{HS-A}, where we do not attempt to optimize the upper bound however.
+There has been a good deal of interest and progress in the topic of Weil representations of finite classical groups (see e.g. \cite{GHo, HS, HZ}), and the result given by \Cref{MF} should have applications towards the relevant problems.

-Our proof of Theorem \ref{MF} follows the strategy in \cite{R}, which uses the explicit character formula to study the restriction of Deligne-Lusztig characters.
-The rough idea is to consider the analog of \eqref{FJ-mult} over the $\Ff_\nu$-points and view it as a function $M(\nu)$ of $\nu$.
-When $\nu$ runs over an arithmetic progression $\CP_m := \{1+md : d\geq 0$\} with the common difference $m$ sufficiently divisible, the Frobenius endomorphisms $F^\nu$ act nicely on certain geometric objects.
-This ensures that the function $M(\nu)$ has some nice form and it can be shown to converge as $\nu\to\infty$ along $\CP_m$, which forces that it is constant valued on $\CP_m$ and thereby yields the desired multiplicity formula.
+Let us sketch the proof of \Cref{MF}.
+Inspired by \cite{R}, we extend the pairing \eqref{FJ-mult} to the group $G^{F^\nu}$ of $\Ff_\nu$-points of $G$ and regard its value as a function $M(\nu)$ of $\nu$.
+As $\nu$ ranges over an arithmetic progression $\CP_m := \set{1+md : d\geq 0}$ with the common difference $m$ being sufficiently divisible, the Frobenius endomorphisms $F^\nu$ act compatibly on certain geometric objects.
+This ensures that the function $M(\nu)$ has some nice form and converges as $\nu\to\infty$ along $\CP_m$.
+This, in turn, forces that $M(\nu)$ is a constant on $\CP_m$ and thereby yields the desired multiplicity formula.

-In contrast to \cite{R}, where $M(\nu)$ is a rational function of $q^\nu$, a new difficulty in our case is that the Weil representation $\omega_\psi$ in general is not uniform.
-To overcome this difficulty, we introduce a notion of functions of {\it geometric type} in Defintion \ref{geotype}, and make a simple application of the geometrization of Weil representations realized in \cite{GH} in terms of perverse sheaves and faisceaux-fonction correspondence.
-Although it should be possible to find a more elementary approach using the explicit character formula for Weil representations (cf. \cite{G, Ho2, T}), the current approach using geometric tools seems more efficient.